MicrosoftDocs/azure-docs/articles/ai-services/computer-vision/how-to/add-faces.md

 [!INCLUDE [Gate notice](../includes/identity-gate-notice.md)]

 This guide demonstrates how to add a large number of persons and faces to a PersonGroup object.
 The same strategy also applies to LargePersonGroup, FaceList, and LargeFaceList objects.
-This sample is written in C# by using the Azure Cognitive Services Face .NET client library.
+This sample is written in C# by using the Azure AI Face .NET client library.

 ## Step 1: Initialization